 Note: While some forms of sensitive data can be made available to the public, it is not freely disseminated without appropriate authorization.
 For example, salaries of University employees are public information and can be requested under Missouri's Sunshine Law but they are not disclosed to the public by University employees without a specific and legitimate request or purpose.

-Budget and salary information, personal pager or cell phone numbers, departmental policies and procedures, internal memos, incomplete or unpublished research.
+Budget and salary information, employee ID, personal pager or cell phone numbers, departmental policies and procedures, internal memos, incomplete or unpublished research.

 Restricted data is highly confidential business or personal information.
 There are often general statutory, regulatory or contractual requirements that require protection of the data.
 It is intended for a very specific use and should not be disclosed except to those who have explicit authorization to review such data.
 Unauthorized disclosure of this information could have a serious adverse impact on the University, individuals or affiliates.